ahubb40/Roadmap/appendix.md

 ![*P*(*A* = 1 ∣ *W*)](AppendixBRoadmapChapterForMD_files/figure-markdown_github/sim2.dat-1.png)

 Figure  depicts the probabilities of the exposure *A* by categories of the *W*.
-The probability of of exposure A, also known as the propensity score, is higher for lower values of W. Using the example from the chapter, this depicts a situation in which there is a higher probability of physical abuse (A) among those with lower childhood SES (W).
+The probability of of exposure *A*, also known as the propensity score, is higher for lower values of *W*.
+Using the example from the chapter, this depicts a situation in which there is a higher probability of physical abuse (*A*) among those with lower childhood SES (*W*).

 After generating and examining the simulated data, we now calculate the true values of the parameters of interest from the simulated data.